 We run a number of special projects which are aimed at protecting and enhancing particular Dartmoor species and habitats.
-These projects are delivered in partnership with other organisations including Butterfly Conservation, Devon Birds, Duchy of Cornwall, Species Recovery Trust and involve local experts and volunteers to achieve practical objectives.
+These projects are delivered in partnership with other organisations including Butterfly Conservation, Devon Birds, Duchy of Cornwall, Buglife and involve local experts and volunteers to achieve practical objectives.

 All the Moor Butterflies Project

 This partnership project, launched in January 2017 is based on Dartmoor, Exmoor and Bodmin Moor, led by Butterfly Conservation and supported by the Heritage Lottery Fund.
 On Dartmoor this project monitors high brown and marsh fritillary butterfly sites and works with landowners to ensure these areas are in the best condition to support these butterflies.
 As a result of this and a previous project the numbers of these critically endangered butterflies are generally stable or increasing on Dartmoor, compared to a national trend of continuing decline.